Mike Enzi: Elections

 Simpson, who was first elected to the United States Senate in 1978, announced on December 3, 1995, that he would not seek reelection in 1996.
 Enzi announced his campaign for the Republican nomination on April 9, 1996, and defeated eight other candidates in the primary; one of those candidates was John Barrasso, who would later be appointed to the U.S. Senate in 2007.
 Enzi garnered support due to his opposition to abortion, while Barrasso, who had been expected to win the primary, supported abortion rights at the time.
 Enzi defeated Democratic nominee Kathy Karpan in the general election.
 During the campaign, Enzi raised $1,020,906 and spent $989,572.

 On March 22, 2002, Enzi announced that he would run for reelection in 2002.
 Dick Bratton served as his campaign chair.
 Enzi defeated Crosby Allen, a county commissioner from Fremont County, in the Republican primary and Democratic nominee Joyce Corcoran, the mayor of Lander, Wyoming, in the general election.
 During the 2002 election Enzi raised $1,443,925 and spent $1,130,628 compared to the $8,488 raised and $8,467 spent by Corcoran.
 In the 2008 election he raised $2,369,093 and spent $2,129,834 in order to defeat Democratic nominee Chris Rothfuss, who raised $32,326 and spent $27,258.

-Liz Cheney initially opposed Enzi in the Republican primary during the 2014 election, but polling showed that Enzi would defeat her.
+Liz Cheney, the daughter of Vice President Dick Cheney, initially opposed Enzi in the Republican primary during the 2014 election, but polling showed that Enzi would defeat her.
 Cheney dropped out of the race, citing family health concerns.
 Enzi defeated Democratic nominee Charlie Hardy and independent candidate Curt Gottshall in the election after raising $3,777,045 and spending $3,491,953 compared to the $91,678 and $76,631 raised and $88,284 and $76,431 spent by Hardy and Gottshall respectively.
-On May 5, 2019, Enzi announced that he would not seek reelection in the 2020, and Cynthia Lummis was elected to succeed him.
-Enzi's tenure of 24 years made him the third longest-serving senator from Wyoming behind Francis E. Warren's 37 years and Joseph C. O'Mahoney's 25 years.
+On May 5, 2019, Enzi announced that he would not seek reelection in 2020, and U.S. Representative Cynthia Lummis was elected to succeed him.
+Enzi's tenure of 24 years made him the third-longest-serving senator from Wyoming behind Francis E. Warren's 37 years and Joseph C. O'Mahoney's 25 years.